Effective communication: getting the message across

 - Threats: These statements can include giving another person an ultimatum, for example, “If you don’t do what I want, then I’m going to…”

 The communication problems between Tom and his father are very common ones.
-Perhaps you can think of some examples in your own experience, where you or someone you know has used poor communication, such as mind-reading, avoiding and alienating messages.
+Perhaps you can think of some examples in your own experience, where you or someone you know has used poor communication, such as assumptions, avoiding and alienating messages.
 It’s always useful to be aware of your communication so that you can avoid making these types of errors.

 One of the most effective ways of communicating is to use whole messages.
 This is especially useful when you need to raise an issue that’s difficult to talk about or makes you feel uncomfortable.
 A whole message involves expressing how you think and feel, while at the same time stating what you want.
 Whole messages consist of four parts: